French-Brian/CI_CD/README.md

 * npm install
 - This downloads everything the app needs (React, Vite, TailwindCSS, etc.).
 <br>
-#### g.
-Start the dev server.
+**g.
+Start the dev server.**
-- In the VS Code terminal run the command in the app folder:
+- In the VS Code terminal run the command in the app folder:/

-* npm run dev
+npm run dev

 - Click the link that appears in the terminal (usually http://localhost:5173).
 - You should see the Main Event landing page with Login and Join.